-After having had enough of being abused and battered by her husband, Robert (Mark Humphrey), whilst let down by the courts, Meredith (Amy Smart) flees from him with their children and goes in to hiding.
+Having had enough of being abused and battered by her husband, Robert (Mark Humphrey - Vipers), whilst let down by the courts, Meredith (Amy Smart - 12 Dates of Christmas) flees from him with their children and goes in to hiding.
 But despite making a new life for herself and her girls with a good job as a journalist Meredith learns that Robert has not only found out where she is but has hired a hitman.
 With the police's hands tied when it comes to her husband they do sort out the hired killer for her.
 But with conflicting advice Meredith must decide whether to flee with her children again and take on new identities or kill Robert so that she can be free from him once and for all.

 Now for those who don't know what I mean by "Sliding Doors" it references a Gwyneth Paltrow movie where we get two versions of the same storyline.
-As such in "Run for Your Life" we get to see both the difficulties if Amy decides to take her children and run again as well as what happens if she chose to kill Robert.
-Now I won't lie as I have seen both sides done before but separately; so on one hand we get to see the resentment of a daughter for her life being destroyed whilst Meredith is constantly looking over her shoulder if she runs but then there is the guilt if she killed her psycho husband and the consequences.
+As such in "Run for Your Life" we get to see both the difficulties if Amy decides to take her children and run again as well as what would happen if she killed Robert.
+Now I won't lie as I have seen both sides done before but separately; so on one hand we get to see the resentment of her daughter for her life being destroyed whilst Meredith is constantly looking over her shoulder if she runs but then there is the guilt if she killed her psycho husband and the consequences.
 Whilst all this is going on we also get some glimpses into the abuse with Robert attacking Meredith for a variety of reasons.

 Whilst the "Sliding Doors" style story telling is effective "Run for Your Life" certainly benefits from the casting of Amy Smart as she delivers a strong performance in both sides of the story bringing the fear factor to the screen of a woman always looking over her shoulder but also the battered wife driven to an extreme act by the physical and psychological abuse, facing heart breaking consequences for her actions.